Last Updated on November 25, 2022 by Anurag Ghosh | Published: May 17, 2018

-1. Make Use of the Versus Screen to Choose the Right Champions before Battle
+1. Make Use of the Versus Screen to Choose the Right Characters before Battle

 In adventure mode, the “versus” section will help you pick the right characters for your party before battle begins.
 Two factors play an important role in battle: Elements and Battle Rate (BR):